 5. Mothers Wheel & Tire Cleaner

 Last on the list is Foaming Wheel & Tire Cleaner from Mothers.
 This is one of the best budget wheel cleaners available on the market; perfect for people who want something a little stronger than regular soap and water, but still want a product that will not damage their wheels or leave marks.

 This non-acidic spray will foam readily which will displace grime and dirt without much effort.
 Due to it being non-acidic, it’s perfectly safe for painted, clear/color coated, steel, and chrome finishes.
 However, it’s recommended that you avoid using it on roughcast aluminum, anodized wheels, and motorcycle components.

 It’s worth noting that to get the best results, you’ll likely need a strong stream of water.
 However, that’s a small inconvenience to pay when going for a budget cleaning product.
-There are many attachments that you can get for your hose that can increase its power, which are all fairly inexpensive.

 What to Look for in a Wheel Cleaner

 When choosing which wheel cleaner to purchase, there are a few specifications that you need to consider.
 These will vary depending on what level of cleaning you require, but all points should be at least considered.
 Doing so will increase your chances of getting the perfect product for your needs, as well as ensuring that you don’t damage your wheels.